setheshraghi/vera4cast-example/tutorial/tutorial.md

     that it is a ensemble forecast and the parameter column is the ensemble member number (1, 2, 3 …).
 For a distribution forecast, the `family` describes the type of distribution.
-For a parametric forecast with the normal distribution, the `family` column uses the word `normal` to designate a normal distribution and the parameter column must have values of `mu` and `sigma` for each forecasted variable, site_id, depth and time combination.
+For a parametric forecast with a normal distribution, the `family` column uses the word `normal` to designate a normal distribution and the parameter column must have values of `mu` and `sigma` for each forecasted variable, site_id, depth and time combination.

-Parameteric forecasts for binary variables should use bernoulli as the distribution.
+Parametric forecasts for binary variables should use bernoulli as the distribution.

 The following names and parameterization of the distribution are